rnwi241/LIS624SysLib2026/README.md

 Verification: See grades in Canvas.

-Notes: "sudo reboot" to restart the system.'ZZ' command will save & quit (exit) out of the text editor. cat operating-systems.csv will bring you back. 'man grep' reference manual.
+Notes: 'sudo reboot' to restart the system.'ZZ' command will save & quit (exit) out of the text editor. cat operating-systems.csv will bring you back. 'man grep' reference manual.
 Connection link is done by connecting to the SSH-browser.
 __
 ## 2026-02-16 Module 3.2 Managing Software & 3.3 Library Search
 Goal: Use 'sudo' and 'apt' commands to manage software and package applications.
 Install 'yaz' client and use it to search UK's InfoCat OPAC.